MateoPalmeiro/Netflix-Auto-Skip-BTK/README.md

 # Netflix Auto Skip BTK V1.12

-**Netflix Auto Skip BTK** was born out of pure frustration—skipping the same intros, recaps, and credit rolls on repeat for every single episode of whatever you’re watching.
+**Netflix Auto Skip BTK** was born out of pure frustration — skipping the same intros, recaps, and credit rolls on repeat for every single episode of whatever you’re watching.
 I actually got the idea while watching Dexter and its never‑ending intros, recaps, and credits; it got me thinking, “There has to be a faster way to get back into the action.”
 And being the masochistic programmer I am — who’d rather tinker than get paid or build something with actual commercial use — I embarked on this unhinged quest to automate the whole ordeal.

 ## Overview